TVS Director of Global Education

 Dr. Roemer's publications can be found online at NAIS' Independent Ideas (Nov.
 2017) and in the Journal of the European Teacher Education Network (2015), Sociologies of Religion (2015), Handbook of Contemporary Japanese Religions (Brill 2012), Journal of Ritual Studies (2012), Religion and the Social Order (Brill 2006, 2011, and 2015), Atheism and Secularity (Praeger 2010), Social Forces (2010), Japan Forum (2010), Review of Religious Research (2009, 2010), and Journal for the Scientific Study of Religion (2007).

-Dr. Roemer is the TVS Coordinator (ECO) and a Board Nominations Committee member for the European Teacher Education Network, a member of the Association for Asian Studies, DFW World Affairs Council, Fort Worth Japanese Society, and the Global Education Benchmark Group, and the TVS Advisor for our Junior World Affairs Council, a current member of the Youth and Education Committee and the Advisory Board and past Executive Board member (Nagaoka Chair) for Fort Worth Sister Cities International, including the Executive Board as the Nagaoka Committee Chair, and is now on the Advisory Board and Educational Task Force.
+Dr. Roemer is the TVS Coordinator (ECO) and a Board Nominations Committee member for the European Teacher Education Network, a member of the Global Young Leaders Advisory for the DFW World Affairs Council and the TVS Advisor for our Junior World Affairs Council, a current member of the Youth and Education Committee and the Advisory Board and past Executive Board member (Nagaoka Chair) for Fort Worth Sister Cities International, and a member of the the Global Education Benchmark Group, the Association for Asian Studies and the Fort Worth Japanese Society.